-Liverpool will 'fully co-operate' in any Roberto Firmino-Mason Holgate investigation
+Roberto Firmino-Mason Holgate clash: FA begins investigation

 -

-Liverpool say they will co-operate with any investigation into Roberto Firmino's clash with Mason Holgate in the Reds' 2-1 FA Cup win over Everton.
+The clash between Liverpool forward Roberto Firmino and Everton defender Mason Holgate in the Reds' 2-1 FA Cup win is now being investigated by the Football Association.

-Holgate pushed forward Firmino over the advertising hoardings and into the crowd, with the Everton defender left furious after the pair subsequently exchanged angry words.
+Holgate pushed Firmino over the advertising hoardings and into the crowd at Anfield, with the Toffees player left furious after the pair subsequently exchanged angry words.

-The incident - in which neither player was booked - will be in the match report referee Bobby Madley sends to the Football Association, who will decide whether to investigate further.

-"The club and player will fully co-operate with the relevant authorities to ensure the facts are established in a thorough manner if deemed necessary or requested," said a spokesman.
+An FA statement said referee Bobby Madley was "made aware of an allegation" during Friday's game and included it in his match report.

+"We will now begin making enquiries into the matter," a spokesman said.

+Neither player was booked after the first-half incident and Liverpool said on Friday they would co-operate fully in any investigation.

-"While that process is ongoing, we will not be making any further comment."
+"While that process is ongoing, we will not be making any further comment," a club spokesman added.

-Everton boss Sam Allardyce was asked about the incident after the game, and said: "I haven't found out exactly what happened.
+Everton boss Sam Allardyce was asked about the incident after the game and said: "I haven't found out exactly what happened.
 I'm here to talk about football not controversial issues.

 "Even if I had or hadn't spoken to Mason Holgate I wouldn't tell anyone because that's another area of the authority of the football club.
 I will let the director of football [Steve Walsh] deal with that."

-Liverpool boss Jurgen Klopp added: "I only heard about something but I can't say anything about it because so far I couldn't speak to anybody and I think, from now on, first of all the club will answer.
+Liverpool boss Jurgen Klopp added: "I only heard about something but I can't say anything about it because, so far, I couldn't speak to anybody and I think, from now on, first of all the club will answer.

 "I don't really know anything about it."

-James Milner opened the scoring, before Gylfi Sigurdsson's equaliser - but Virgil van Dijk scored the winner on his debut to put Liverpool into the fourth round.
+James Milner opened the scoring from the penalty spot before Gylfi Sigurdsson equalised for the visitors - but Virgil van Dijk scored the winner on his debut to put Liverpool into the fourth round.